todogroup/glossary/content/en/style-guide/_index.md

 ### Definition

-#### Three subheadings

-The definitions for **technology** and **concept** categories contain three subheadings:

-- **What it is**: provide a short and clear overview of what we are talking about.
-- **Problem it addresses**: focus on the problem, not the solution (that comes in the next section).
-  In fact, avoid mentioning the term that is defined.
-The problem focuses on *what* led us to need that thing.
-- **How it helps**: now, come back to the term.
-How does it address the problem described above?

-Note that **properties** don't require separate sections.
-A definition will suffice.

-To facilitate review, please use **semantic line breaks** (one sentence per line).

 #### Quality is paramount

-If merged, your submission will be the official CNCF definition for that term (until someone else improves it).
+If merged, your submission will be the official OSPO definition for that term (until someone else improves it).
-Creating a term that meets the CNCF's high standards can't be rushed — quality takes time and effort.
+Creating a term that meets the OSPO's high standards can't be rushed — quality takes time and effort.

 **Do your research**: Even if you are confident you know the term, verify you got it right.
 We often use terms in organizations a certain way that may not reflect the full picture.